LinkedInLearning/hands-on-ai-next-gen-security-and-grc-automation-with-mcp-5264231/README.md

-# COURSENAME
+# Hands-On AI: Next-Gen Security and GRC Automation with MCP
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Hands-On AI: Next-Gen Security and GRC Automation with MCP`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]